 And it’s both attraction and retention of talent that promises to be improved.
 McKinsey’s Diversity Wins report shows there to be a real correlation between stronger diversity and increased employee satisfaction.

 Finally, if we’re opening the doors to more candidates from a range of backgrounds, we’re much more likely to win the war for talent and overcome the hurdles to finding suitable candidates.

 4. Good for business

-McKinsey’s report explains how ‘companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians’.
+McKinsey’s report explains how ‘companies with more than 30 percent women executives were more likely to outperform companies where this percentage ranged from 10 to 30′.
 Put bluntly, if you’re making more money, it’s better for you and better for the economy.
 Embracing diverse hiring means you’ll be working more innovatively too which will also contribute to enhanced company performance.

 Recruiting diverse talent future-proofs your businesses as you’ll strengthen your long-term management pipeline.
 To maintain levels of success, your future leaders will need to develop and equip themselves with the tools required to deal with varied ways of thinking.